 I really don’t know how to pitch the room today, Charlie.

-Do as you usually do Tom, continue the education, enlightenment.
+Do as you usually do Tom, and continue the education and enlightenment.

-Should I tell them about the new business I’m thinking about, after all the presentation is only a couple of minutes and I’ve plenty of main business just now, should I drop in something new?
+Should I tell them about the new business I’m thinking about, after all the presentation is only a couple of minutes and I’ve plenty of the regular business just now, should I drop in something new?

-That depends on how you wish to be seen, how you would like to be remembered Tom.
+That depends on how you wish to be seen, have you thought about how you would like your customers to remember you Tom?

-Although, if this new offer is completely different, then personally I’d be careful you don’t spoil all that ground work laid down during recent engagement.
+… although, if this new offer is completely different, then personally I’d be careful you don’t spoil all that groundwork laid down during the recent engagement.

-If it were down to me I’d be inclined to concentrate on the core business and save the new introduction until the one to one meeting.
-In fact, here’s a great opportunity to enlighten your referral partners with company news, diversity perhaps.
+If it were down to me I’d be inclined to concentrate on the core business and save the new introduction until the after meeting one-to-one.
+In fact, there’s a great opportunity to enlighten your referral partners with company news, and diversity perhaps.
 Invite them to sit down with you after the meeting.

 Ask their opinion.